Grilled Lamb Chops with Sumac

 - Cook chops on hot griddle for 2 minutes, turn, and continue cooking for another 3 minutes.
 Garnish with fresh parsley to serve.

 Sumac comes from the berries of a bush that grows wild in parts of the Mediterranean.
-It is used in Arabic, Turkish and Lebanese cuisine and has a tart flavor somewhat like lemon or vinegar.
+It is used in Arabic, Turkish, and Lebanese cuisine and has a tart flavor somewhat like lemon or vinegar.
+You won't regret adding this to your spice cabinet!
+Serve these chops alongside fluffy white rice and roasted vegetables for a complete meal.
+A side of warm pita bread makes it extra special!

 What others are saying